Farm Fresh Options

 Agritourism is the act of visiting a working farm or any agricultural, horticultural or agri-business operation for the purpose of enjoyment, education or active involvement in the activities of the farm or operation.
 Agritourism, as it is defined most broadly, involves any agriculturally-based operation or activity that brings visitors to a farm or ranch.

-Farm Stands, Farms and Pick-Ur-Own
+Farm Stands, CSA's, Farms and Pick-Ur-Own

 If your schedule doesn't allow you to visit the local farmers' market, consider stopping by a local farm stand.
 Farm Stands sell fresh seasonal produce (call for hours of operation.)
 Several Will County Farms have "Pick-ur-own" which means you go to the farm and pick fruit or vegetables that are in season.
 This is a great way to enjoy some time with the family while making healthy food selections.
 Never thought so much fun could taste so good.